 The brain weighs a lot, at least two to five pounds in some cases.
 It consists of a gray, jelly-like substance, called cerebrospinal fluid.
-The cerebrospinal fluid consists of millions of microscopic fibers.
-Your brain operates by sending electrically charged neuro-chemical signals through the axonal-dendric connections commonly referred to as synapses.
+The cerebrospinal fluid contains millions of microscopic fibers.
+Your brain sends electrically charged neuro-chemical signals.
+They travel through the axonal-dendric connections.
+These are commonly referred to as synapses.

-If human brain tissue is impacted by a jolt or strike, your axonal-dendric connections could break apart, or become severely damaged.
+If a jolt or strike impact human brain tissue, your axonal-dendric connections could break apart.
+Or they may become severely damaged.
 Here, Michael Ehline tells us all what we need to know to identify and treat a brain injury.

 Most Common Causes of Brain Damage

 Vehicular accidents involving passenger automobiles are the biggest cause of skull, head and brain injuries.
 Harm can happen due to blow or strike to the head.
 And this could be an impact from falling off a bicycle and hitting the asphalt with force.
 Or it could be from a spill on a motorcycle.

 Often it results from crashing into a windshield during a car accident.
 Even without an impact, the G-forces of an impact can cause your brain to go from sudden acceleration to sudden deceleration.
 And this is exactly what occurs in a whiplash event.

 So even without blunt trauma to your head, you can still suffer a head injury.
 In fact, a lot of brain injuries are directly related to tearing of the brain.
 So they remain unrelated to a hit on the head.
 The whiplash event can cause the brain to bleed.
 In fact, it can create bruising and twisting of brain matter.
 And all this could happen during the impact, or later as the brain matter and tissue swell.
 Afterward, you think you’re fine, but then you’re not.

 Science has discovered that you brain consists of three major organs.